apollographql/apollo-server/packages/apollo-server-cache-redis/README.md

 ## Usage

 This package is built to be compatible with the [ioredis](https://www.npmjs.com/package/ioredis) Redis client.
-The recommended usage is to use the `BaseRedisCache` class which takes either a `client` option (a client that talks to a single server) or a `clusterClient` option (a client that talks to Redis Cluster).
-(The difference is that ioredis [only supports the `mget` multi-get command in non-cluster mode](https://github.com/luin/ioredis/issues/811), so using `clusterClient` tells `BaseRedisCache` to use parallel `get` commands instead.)
+The recommended usage is to use the `BaseRedisCache` class which takes either a `client` option (a client that talks to a single server) or a `noMgetClient` option (a client that talks to Redis Cluster).
+(The difference is that ioredis [only supports the `mget` multi-get command in non-cluster mode](https://github.com/luin/ioredis/issues/811), so using `noMgetClient` tells `BaseRedisCache` to use parallel `get` commands instead.)

 You may also use the older `RedisCache` and `RedisClusterCache` classes, which allow you to pass the ioredis constructor arguments directly to the cache class's constructor.
 ### Single instance